 The Treasurer is responsible for the other information in the annual accounts.
-The other information comprises the information other than the financial statements and my auditor's report thereon.
+The other information comprises the information other than the financial statements, the audited part of the Remuneration Report, and my auditor's report thereon.
 My opinion on the financial statements does not cover the other information and I do not express any form of assurance conclusion thereon except on matters prescribed by the Accounts Commission to the extent explicitly stated later in this report.